jumpinjackie/fdo/CMake__README.txt

 Feature Data Objects (FDO) CMake Experimental Build
 ===================================================

-Thie ReadMe contains instructions of how to use CMake to compile FDO wihtout needing rely on any of the external scripts.
+This ReadMe contains instructions of how to use CMake to compile FDO without using the automake/shell scripts.
 Initial support is only Linux and Unix and the goal is use all possible system external libraries, but code is been prepared for Windows ( possible MacOSX )

 Current Status:

-- Compiles Whole FDO Core and Utilities, except SQLiteInterface ( SQLiteInterface can't be build yet since relies on non public headers.
-A code tu use standard sqlite can be made replacing explicit BTree code.
+- Compiles Whole FDO Core and Utilities, and the following providers:
-- Test for SYSTEM third party dependencies as default and use it if available
+    - SDF
+    - SHP
+    - OGR
+    - SQLite
+    - GDAL
+    - RDBMS
+    - WFS
+    - WMS
+    - PostGIS

 TODO
 - Make internal apache Thirdparty compile ( now only system )
 - Finish install part ( not tested yet )
 - Create a global instalable FindFDO.cmake to enable providers compile independent of full FDO source
 - Compile providers ( independent )

-ISSUES
-- SQlite have two different internal versions on FDO source, one in ThirdParty, other in SQL provider
-- Make SQLite provider CMake build been common among all providers following new system
-- Need to use internal CPPUNIT since Unittest is compiling only with specific included version

 ----------------------------------